We currently have an exciting range of vacancies available for newly qualifying nurses across various services within NLFT.

 * We Are Proudly Diverse

-In order to meet the needs of the Trust, you may be required from time to time to work at different locations to your normal place of work.
-This may mean that you are required to work at any location that falls under Barnet, Camden, Enfield, Haringey or Islington.
+In order to meet the needs of the Trust you may be required from time to time to work at different locations to your normal place of work.
+This may mean that you are required to work at any location that fall under Barnet, Camden, Enfield, Haringey or Islington.
 The Trust reserves the right to require staff to work at such other places or locations as it considers reasonable and necessary on a temporary or permanent basis.

-Job title: Preceptorship and Standards Development Lead Nurse
+Preceptorship and Standards Development Lead Nurse

 #J-18808-Ljbffr